Part III - Intervention

 "Flipping the bird?"

 “Goodness!”
-Mouse gasps in surprise — and then he laughs.
+Mouse gasps in surprise, then he laughs.
 “No, silly Author.
 Typing out your many ideas.
 Or just scratch them out with a pen and pad.
 I don't care HOW you do it, just WRITE already!”

-"I have been writing,” I growl back in annoyance, “I just haven't been sharing."
+"I have been writing,” I growl back, annoyed.
+“I just haven't been sharing."

-A slow and mischievous grin takes hold as the rest of my face fully manifests within the scene — and Mouse takes an uneasy step back in anticipation of the worst.
+A slow and mischievous grin takes hold as the rest of my face manifests within the scene.
+Mouse takes an uneasy step back in anticipation of the worst.

 "That's a funny word.
 I like the way you say it, Mouse.”
-My grin morphs into a fully realized expression of amusement.
+My smile spreads as an idea sparks to life.
 “I think I'm going to make you say it again — maybe with an accent?"

-“I don’t find this hilarious in the least,” Mouse grumbles when I finally allow him to regain control, “I'm attempting to be serious, Author, and you're playing games again.”
+“I don’t find this hilarious in the least,” Mouse grumbles when I allow him to regain control.
+“I'm attempting to be serious, Author, and you're playing games again.”

 "You started it," I remind him, “when you dared to call your author a liar.”

 "Which one?"
 I inquire.
-There are so many different projects I’d been working on of late…
+There are so many different projects I've been working on of late…

 “The one you were going to write me into,” Mouse answers sweetly, offering a dashing smile that exposes all of his pearly white teeth.

-I groan in response, and shake my head.
-He was just as determined and annoying as I’d remembered.
+I groan and shake my head.
+He is just as determined and annoying as I remember.
 "Keep dreaming, Mouse.
-You know what your role entails," I say.
+You know what your role entails," I tell him.

-“Yes, I do,” he responds with sigh, “Today, it was getting you to write something, which I seem to have succeeded at — quite brilliantly, in my opinion.”
+“Yes, I do.”
+He sighs.
+“Today, it was getting you to write something, which I seem to have succeeded at — quite brilliantly, in my opinion.”

-I peer around at the melancholy scene I had abandoned him in as that realization dawned.
-A rose-colored sunrise began to envelope the gloomy horizon, brightening everything in its path.
-Mouse stood before me on the floating platform, his expression blank as he watched his world come to life around us.
+I peer around at the melancholy scene I had abandoned him in as that realization dawns.
+A rose-colored sunrise envelops the gloomy horizon, brightening everything in its path.
+Mouse stands before me on the floating platform, his expression blank as he watches his world come to life once more.

 Mouse beams excitedly.
 “Does that mean you’re finally going to oblige my request?”

 “I’m mulling it over, letting the notion steep and simmer for a bit,” I say with a hearty laugh.
-He just wouldn’t give up…
+He just won’t give up.

 Mouse doesn’t seem to get my lighthearted mood.
-“So, I’m a boiling pot of tea now?” he snaps back in annoyance.
+“So, I’m a pot of tea now?” he snaps back.

 Mouse stomps his foot, crossing his arms tightly over his broad chest.
 “And just like that — nothing changes with you!”

-Sometimes I forgot how half-formed I’d actually left him — like a toddler, still learning to walk, prone to frustration and tantrums, and above all else, still desperately in need of guidance.
+Sometimes I forget how half-formed I’d actually left him — like a toddler, still learning to walk, prone to frustration and tantrums, and above all else, still desperately in need of guidance.

-Mouse watched the changing horizon with a look of vague nostalgia.
-Though I teased him for his self-centeredness, he was right when he said that I’d made him that way.
-He needed more to him than what I’d provided.
+Mouse watches the changing horizon with a look of nostalgia.
+Though I tease him regarding his innate self-centeredness, he is right when he says that I have made him this way.

 “Mouse, I just noticed; did you give yourself a surname?”
 I ask.